mspnp/cloud-design-patterns/async-request-reply/README.md

    > **Note** the app uses the WEBSITE_HOSTNAME environment variable.
 This environment variable is set automatically by the Azure App Service runtime environment.
 For more information, see [Azure runtime environment](https.://github.com/projectkudu/kudu/wiki/Azure-runtime-environment)

-### Clean up
+## :broom: Clean up resources

-1. Delete all the Azure resources for this Cloud Async Pattern
+Most of the Azure resources deployed in the prior steps will incur ongoing charges unless removed.

    ```bash
    az group delete -n ${RESOURCEGROUP} -y